rakshitdogra/Win11-Debloater/README.md

   <sub>CURATED WITH ❤️ BY Rakshit Dogra.</sub>
 </p>

+<h2>This is a poweshell script.
+Paste this in powershell with admin access.</h2>

 <h1 align="center">Important / Disclaimer</h1>
 THIS SCRIPT WILL DELETE ALL SYSTEM APPS AND WILL LEFT AN EXTREMELY LITE VERSION OF WINDOWS.